hapi-server/server-ui/README.md

 This repository contains

 1. a basic [entry/overview/landing web page](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md) template for a [HAPI server](http://hapi-server.org/) and
-2. code for a complex user interface for browsing servers and datasets, downloading data from your browser, generating \~10-line IDL/MATLAB/Python scripts to download data, and creating preview plots.
+2. code for a landing page with a advanced user interface for browsing servers and datasets, downloading data from your browser, generating \~10-line IDL/MATLAB/Python scripts to download data, and creating preview plots.

 [**Live Demo of 2.**](http://hapi-server.org/servers)

-# Installation
+# Installation/Use

-To use 1. with your HAPI server, download [single.htm](https://raw.githubusercontent.com/hapi-server/server-ui/master/single.htm) and fill in the placeholders prefixed by `__`, save as `index.htm` and place in the directory associated with responses to the URL that ends in `hapi/`.
+To use the basic landing page with your HAPI server, download [single.htm](https://raw.githubusercontent.com/hapi-server/server-ui/master/single.htm) and fill in the placeholders prefixed by `__`, save as `index.htm` and place in the directory associated with responses to the URL that ends in `hapi/`.

-To use 2.,
+To use the landing page with an advanced user interface,

-First,

 ```bash
 git clone https://github.com/hapi-server/server-ui
 ```

 or download and extract the [zip archive of the code](https://github.com/hapi-server/server-ui/archive/refs/heads/master.zip) (and replace `server-ui` with `server-ui-master` in the following).

+Then copy the contents of `server-ui` into your root HAPI server directory.
+Or,

 ```
 cd server-ui; python3 -m http.server